If you need any help, please feel free to contact us. We will get back to you within one business day. Or if you're in a hurry, just call us now.

 Sometimes, due to a change of circumstances not anticipated before the final divorce or dissolution decree is filed, the parties may need to come back to court for a modification.
 Perhaps your ex-spouse loses his or her job and is not making child and or spousal support payments.
 Perhaps he or she has remarried and the arrangements made in your shared parenting plan are no longer being met or have changed.
 There are many potential situations where you may need the court to modify provisions of your current court order.

+The party seeking to modify the court order must show the court that a change of circumstances has occurred and the order should be modified.
 If you believe a change of circumstances has occurred, call our firm to set up a consultation.
 We will determine whether your situation is indeed a change in circumstances that will require a modification of your court orders.

 For my first lawyer that I needed to represent me, I was doing my research.
 With Sunni I felt a connection.
 When you feel a connection, that’s when you can trust someone.
 Sunni and the firm are really mindful of the clients’ needs and their time.
 I feel like they did an exceptional job.

 "*" indicates required fields

 Lardiere McNair is proud to support the Hilliard Food Pantry.
 The Covid-19 pandemic has had a negative impact worldwide, and its effects are being felt right here in Hilliard.
 The Hilliard Food Pantry is dedicated to improving the community by providing food and support....